-Bača, Baskoro, Jendroľ, and Miller [157] investigated various k-antimagic labelings for graphs in the shape of hexagonal honeycombs.
-They use $H_n^m$ to denote the honeycomb graph with m rows, n columns, and mn 6-sided faces.
-They prove: for n odd $H_n^m$ , has a 0-antimagic vertex labeling and a 2-antimagic edge labeling, and if n is odd and mn > 1, $H_n^m$ has a 1-antimagic face labeling.
+Bača, Baskoro, Jendrol, and Miller [186] investigated various k-antimagic labelings for graphs in the shape of hexagonal honeycombs.
+They use H_n^m to denote the honeycomb graph with m rows, n columns, and mn 6-sided faces.
+They prove: for n odd H_n^m , has a 0-antimagic vertex labeling and a 2-antimagic edge labeling, and if n is odd and mn > 1, H_n^m has a 1-antimagic face labeling.

-Wong and Zhu [674] proved: graphs that have a vertex that is adjacent to all other vertices are weighted-2-antimagic; graphs with a prime number of vertices that have a Hamiltonian path are weighted-1-antimagic; and connected graphs $G \neq K_2$ on n vertices are weighted- $\lfloor 3n/2 \rfloor$ -antimagic.
+Wong and Zhu [752] proved: graphs that have a vertex that is adjacent to all other vertices are weighted-2-antimagic; graphs with a prime number of vertices that have a Hamiltonian path are weighted-1-antimagic; and connected graphs $G \neq K_2$ on n vertices are weighted-|3n/2|-antimagic.

-In Table 12 we use the abbreviations A to mean antimagic.
+In Table 12 we use the abbreviation A to mean antimagic.
 A question mark following an abbreviation indicates that the graph is conjectured to have the corresponding property.
-The table were prepared by Petr Kovář and Tereza Kovářová and updated by J. Gallian in 2008.
+The table was prepared by Petr Kovář and Tereza Kovářová and updated by J. Gallian in 2014.